MrWains/database/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-To run the project locally import the '.sql' file into a local SQL tool like mySQL Workbench.
-Then navigate to the '/server' folder in the project directory.
+To run the project locally import the `.sql` file into a local SQL tool like mySQL Workbench.
+Then navigate to the `/server` folder in the project directory.
 Here you can run:

 ### `Node Index.js`
 Runs the server side of the project.